Chinese Australians: Employment

 33.8% of Chinese Australians and 46.6% Hong Kong Australians work as white collar professionals compared to 32% for the total Australian population.
 63.3% of Hong Kong Australians and 56.3% of Chinese Australians participate in the Australian workforce which was below the national average of 67.1%.
 Chinese Australians and Hong Kong Australians also have an unemployment rate of 11.2% and 6.6% respectively.
 Both figures were higher than the national average of 4.9%.

 Economics

 In 2006, the median individual weekly income for Chinese-born Australians aged 15 years and over was $242, compared with $431 for all overseas-born and $488 for all Australia-born.
 The total Australian population had a median individual weekly income of $466.
 In 2006, the median individual weekly income for Hong Kong-born Australians aged 15 years and over was $425, compared with $431 for all overseas-born and $488 for all Australia-born.
 The total Australian population had a median individual weekly income of $466.
 Therefore, median weekly earnings for Chinese Australians are relatively lower than the population average.

 Notable Chinese Australians

 There have been numerous notable Chinese Australians in various fields throughout Australia's history.

 Chinese place names in Australia

 Due to the long history of the Chinese in Australia, many places have Chinese names.

-Conversely, many places also feature the archaic and now derogatory term "Chinaman" (see here).